 The La Perouse Museum is also another great attraction worth visiting while at the park.
 This museum is popular with history buffs interested in the stories and expeditions from the past – most notably, the adventures of Comte de La Perouse; the French native after whom the museum is named.

-Other fun things to do while at the park include enjoying the nature trails, picnicking on the beach, as well as exploring the concrete fort on Bare Island.
+Other fun things you can do at the park include the nature trails, picnicking on the beach, as well as exploring the concrete fort on Bare Island.
 Kamay Botany Bay National Park is accessible using Cape Solander Drive.